bradlipovsky/bradlipovsky.github.io/_teaching/2019-Iceland-Fieldtrip.md

 We will spend a full day in Þórsmörk Valley.
 We will take some hikes around the area, visit a gorge located right beneath Eyjafjallajökull volcano and look at moraines from alpine glaciers and the deposits and kettle holes from the Jokulhlaup from the Eyjafjallajökull eruption.

 ### Day 6, August 30
 After breakfast you will travel back to the asphalt and travel the south coast to Reykjanes Peninsula again.
 We will visit the worlds largest geothermal power plant on the way.
 We will be at the airport in time for your flight back.
+Flight info: Iceland Air flight 631  30 AUG    Departs Reykjavik 5:15 pm arrives 6:50 pm

 # Logistics